shivampawar1812/AetherSense/README.md

 ## 📜 Disclaimer

-AetherReview provides literature-grounded insights to assist researchers.
+AetherSense provides literature-grounded insights to assist researchers.
 Novelty scores are intended as decision-support signals and should not replace formal peer review.

 ---